Frequently Asked Questions

 Why don’t you list a saint for every day of the year?

 The vision for this calendar is to offer a tool for setting appointments, meals, and celebrations within the context of the Christian life.
-This eliminates the need to enter all of the Church feasts and celebrations onto another type of calendar.
+This eliminates the need to enter all of the Church feasts and celebrations onto another blank calendar.
 In other words, this calendar represents the reality of the Christian life, and we have the opportunity to begin planning with it in mind, rather than the other way around.
 The form of the calendar shapes the way the user moves through the year.

 Above all, we want each user to have space to write in their activities.
 While the commemorations included are extensive, we hold back from including a commemoration every day, in favor of more space for planning.
-We know that many Orthodox Christians will use the other excellent calendars and apps available for reference.
+We know that many Orthodox Christians will use other calendars and apps available for reference.

 Why are certain saints listed and not others?